Pennoni pasta is the oversized, ridged tube that transforms hearty meals. Larger and sturdier than traditional penne, Wikipedia+1

 Q: Pennoni pasta vs penne rigate—which is better?

-Pennoni pasta offers more bite and sauce capacity.
-Pick it for heartier meals; penne suits lighter fare.delallo
+Pennoni pasta offers more bite and greater capacity for sauce.
+Pick it for heartier meals; penne suits lighter fare. delallo

 Q: How long to cook it?